ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Emulator

-We implement the emulator within the \texttt{FreIA} framework \citep{freia}, which uses \texttt{PyTorch} \citep{Ansel_PyTorch_2_Faster_2024} in the backend. \forestflow is trained by minimizing Eq.~\ref{eq:loss} using an \texttt{Adam} optimizer \citep{adam_Diederik2015} for 300 epochs with an initial learning rate of $10^{-3}$.
-We use the \texttt{Optuna} framework \citep{optuna_2019} to select the number of ACBs and epochs, as well as the value of the learning rate.
-First, \texttt{Optuna} trains \forestflow for a particular combination of these hyperparameters.
+We implemented the emulator within the \texttt{FreIA} framework \citep{freia}, which uses \texttt{PyTorch} \citep{Ansel_PyTorch_2_Faster_2024} in the backend.
+We trained it by minimizing Eq.~\ref{eq:loss} using an \texttt{Adam} optimizer \citep{adam_Diederik2015} for 300 epochs with an initial learning rate of $10^{-3}$.
+We used the \texttt{Optuna} framework \citep{optuna_2019} to select the number of ACBs and epochs, as well as the value of the learning rate.
+First, \texttt{Optuna} trains our cNF for a particular combination of these hyperparameters.
 Then, it computes the average value of Eq.~\ref{eq:chi2} for all simulations in the training set.
 After that, depending on the goodness of the fit to \pthreed and \poned measurements, \texttt{Optuna} selects a new value of the hyperparameters.
-We iterate with \texttt{Optuna} 50 times through a hyperparameter grid, selecting the hyperparameters that yield the highest accuracy.
-We checked that the performance of the emulator depends weakly on small variations in the value of the hyperparameters. \forestflow is publicly available at \url{https://github.com/igmhub/ForestFlow}.
+We iterated with \texttt{Optuna} 50 times through a hyperparameter grid, selecting the hyperparameters that yield the highest accuracy.
+We checked that the performance of the cNF depended weakly on small variations in the value of the hyperparameters.